techidaily/site-fox-links/source/_posts/new-the-ultimate-action-recorder-the-thievery-t5-edition-for-2024.md

 * Adhensive Stickers x2
 * Quick Start Guide

  All these accessories make assists in easy usability of T5e.
-The included accessories in not plentiful, so you may need to buy some extra [action camera accessories](https://tools.techidaily.com/wondershare/filmora/download/)to explore the world.
+The included accessories in not plentiful, so you may need to buy some extra [action camera accessories](https://tools.techidaily.com/wondershare/filmora/download/) to explore the world.

 #### Video Quality